mcecode/meme-party/README.md

   $ npm run see:serve
 ```

-Of course you can extend, modify, and build on top of the configs I set here if you want to.
+Of course, you can extend, modify, and build on top of the configs I set here if you want to.

 ## Todo